-Sitting with the owner of the Hurricane Maria dismantled property, it reminds me of my friend in Malibu of her property turning to ash during the wildfires.
+Sitting with the owner of the Hurricane Maria dismantled property, reminds me of my friend in Malibu of her property turned to ash during the wildfires.
 Also sitting there, amongst the piles of soot reflective of my own life at the time.
 Now sitting here 2 years later amongst the destruction of this dear soul’s life and talking about rebuilding, which again reminds me of where I am at in my own life after my personal hurricane of 2020 that felt like I died multiple times.

 Back to these women and the metaphor…

-To rebuild these structures and also businesses they created, to rebuild their hearts and their emotional devastation is a fear unlike any other of multi levels of grief-our homes, our structures.
+To rebuild these structures and also the businesses they created, to rebuild their hearts and their emotional devastation is a fear unlike any other of multi-levels of grief-our homes, our structures.
 They are our havens.
 They are supposed to be our safety and security.
 They store the halls of our memories and experiences and they are a financial security for some.
 In a moment we cannot control, they are washed away or burnt away.
 They leave the identity of self in ruin as well.

-The walls we all build, metaphorically or physical walls, are for purpose, for protection is a big one.
+The walls we all build, metaphorically or physically, are for a purpose, for protection is a big one.
 We become exposed when our structures of what we built are swept away leaving us exposed to the elements and the masses of those who stand in judgmental and whispering eyes.

 Then our fear instills, we don’t want to be seen as anything less than strong, as strong as the supposed structures we built.